axelarnetwork/axelar-local-dev/README.md

 # Axelar Local Gateway

 This environment allows you to setup a local instance of the Axelar Gateways, instantiate your application-level executor contracts on the source/destination chains, and simulate message relaying between them.

 ## Installation and simple use.

-To install on any nsimply run:
+To install on simply run:

 ```
 npm install https://github.com/axelarnetwork/axelar-local-gateway
 ```

 The following script shows a simple example of how to use this module to create two test blockchains and send some UST from one to the other.

 ```
 const  axelar = require('axelar-local-gateway');